ConeDragon/docs/building/configlet/sync.md

 If a track implements an exercise for which test data exists in the [problem-specifications repo](https://github.com/exercism/problem-specifications), the exercise _must_ contain a `.meta/tests.toml` file.
 The goal of the `tests.toml` file is to keep track of which tests are implemented by the exercise.
-Tests in this file are identified by their UUID and each test has a boolean value that indicates if it is implemented by that exercise.
+Tests in this file are identified by their UUID and each test has a boolean value that indicates if that exercise implements it.

 A `tests.toml` file has this format: